The Queasy Truth About Why Kids Are So Prone to Vomiting

 The mechanism of vomiting, or emesis, is the same in kids and adults.
 It can be stimulated by a variety of things, from a virus irritating the stomach lining, to disgust or surprise, to the motion of a car or a boat.
 But in kids it can be a hair-trigger reaction.

 When the brain experiences stomach-upsetting stimuli, also called afferents, it sends signals to the body to expel what's in the stomach.
 The body then pulls off the physical equivalent of a perfectly timed set of dance moves.
 After a deep breath, the glottis, the opening between the vocal folds, shuts.
 The larynx and upper palate rise up to make room for what's about to occur.
 Then, the diaphragm pushes down forcefully.
 The negative pressure it creates inside the body opens up the esophagus, where food goes into the body.
 At the same time, the abdominal walls squeeze the stomach.
-Voila: it's time to barf.
+Voila!
+It's time to barf.

 Kids receive the same afferent signals and their bodies perform the same carefully coordinated set of preparatory motions as adults.
 So why do they hurl so much more?

 You might think that children's sensitive immune systems make them more prone to stomach bugs, and that's true.
 But there's more to it: Their bodies send, and listen to, afferent signals for all kinds of other physical problems.
-As a result, children may vomit in response to things that wouldn't make an adult blink: a stubbed toe, for an example, or a fever.
+As a result, children may vomit in response to things that wouldn't make an adult blink: a stubbed toe, for example, or a fever.

 "Anything that makes a child sick can make them vomit," says pediatric gastroenterologist Katja Kovacic.
 "There are numerous, numerous causes."
 Though gastroenteritis, or the stomach flu, is the most common cause of vomiting in children, vomiting doesn't always point to the stomach flu.